 - Earn an income below the minimum threshold

-In 2020, you are eligible to collect GIS if:
+In the second quarter of 2023 (April to June), you are eligible to collect GIS if:

-- You are single, widowed, or divorces and your annual income less than $18,624
+- You are single, widowed, or divorced, and your annual income is less than $20,952

 6. Workplace Pensions

 If you are lucky to have a workplace pension plan, you can use the income generated by this plan to fund your retirement.